 HEMMORRHAGIC STROKE, or bleeding within your brain, is typically caused by:

 Very high blood pressure and bleeding from arteries already diseased from high blood pressure or atherosclerosis.

-● Being overweight or obese
+● Being medically overweight

 ● Physical inactivity

 ● Use of illicit drugs such as cocaine and methamphetamines